 To view the alternative color schemes, click the Select Color Scheme menu item.
-To select an alternate trim scheme, click the existing selection in the value box.
-This will bring forth the pull-down menu selections.
-Use either the Up/down arrow keys on the keyboard, or the mouse to select the desired option.
+To select an alternate trim scheme, click the desired selection in the value box.
+Alternatively, you may use either the Up/Down arrow keys on the keyboard, or the mouse to select the desired scheme option.
 If utilizing the arrow keys, press Enter to finalize the selection.
 The new trim scheme will appear immediately on the aircraft.
 Please note: if only one scheme appears in the pull-down menu, alternative schemes are not available for this aircraft.